vercel-community/php/README.md

 ## 👨‍💻`now dev`

-For running `now dev` properly, you need to have PHP installed on your computer.
+For running `now dev` properly, you need to have PHP installed on your computer, [learn more](NOW.md).

-Learn more how to install PHP on your computer [here](DEVELOPMENT.md).

 ## 👀 Examples